trifectatechfoundation/teach-rs/exercises/book/P-final-project/mod.md

     - implement and benchmark a doubly linked list
     - benchmark the ntpd-rs ipfilter https://github.com/pendulum-project/ntpd-rs/blob/main/ntp-daemon/src/ipfilter.rs
     - add "seamless slices" to the rust implementation of `RocList` (ask Folkert)
-    - Image renderer and editor (PNG, SVG)
+    - Image renderer and manipulator (PNG, SVG)
     - Implement a simple HTTP1 static file server on raw TCP sockets
+    - Doubly linked list
 - Programming languages
     - an interpreter for False (https://strlen.com/false-language/)
     - an interpreter for (a subset of) webassembly
     - contribute to Roc (Folkert is a maintainer and will help you)
+    - An implementation of Lox (https://craftinginterpreters.com/)
+- Develop a simple OS (https://os.phil-opp.com/)
 - Make an open source contribution
     NOTE: make sure your contribution has a good chance of being accepted; don't just create extra work for project maintainers
     - update inkwell's kaleidoscope example so it also works with llvm 15 https://github.com/TheDan64/inkwell/blob/master/examples/kaleidoscope/main.rs#L199